 Introduction

 Your Global Entry membership is about to expire.
-You're facing another $120 renewal fee, plus the hassle of navigating the application process.
-But here's the good news: with the right credit card strategy, you can renew Global Entry completely free—and continue enjoying expedited customs clearance and TSA PreCheck benefits for another five years.
+You're facing another $120 renewal fee, plus the hassle of navigating the application process all over again.
+But here's the good news: with the right credit card, you can renew Global Entry completely free — and continue enjoying expedited customs clearance and TSA PreCheck benefits for another five years.

-This guide breaks down exactly how to renew your Global Entry membership, including step-by-step instructions, timeline expectations, and the best credit cards that offer statement credits to cover the $120 fee.
-We'll also show you the math on whether these cards are worth it based on your spending patterns.
+This guide walks you through exactly how to renew your Global Entry membership, including what's changed in 2026, step-by-step instructions, timeline expectations, interview prep, and the best credit cards that offer statement credits to cover the $120 fee.

-If you're looking to maximize your travel benefits, make sure you're using Kudos—a free AI-powered smart wallet that automatically suggests the best credit card for each purchase.
-With Kudos, you'll never miss out on travel credits, airport lounge access, or other premium perks.
+If you're looking to maximize your travel benefits, make sure you're using Kudos — a free AI-powered smart wallet that automatically suggests the best credit card for each purchase.
 Sign up for free with code "GET20" and earn $20 back after your first eligible Boost purchase.

 What Is Global Entry and Why Renew?